VAISHNAVI04GUPTA/SU2/README.md

 ## <a name="_uclww4nm4ub6"></a>**What’s Left**

-The next steps in this project would include working with **mpi4py object creation** or defining a custom datatype in Pybind to link the two libraries and create a module for CDriver Classes. **There might be a possibility of writing a SWIG interface file for Pybind11 to integrate the library into pysu2 easily!**
+The next steps in this project would include working with **mpi4py object creation** or defining a custom datatype in Pybind to link the two libraries and create a module for CDriver Classes. **There might be a possibility of writing a SWIG interface file for Pybind11 to integrate the library into pysu2 easily.**

 These modules can then easily be imported into wrapper files, and the member functions can be used.
 Inside the Driver class, the Python function argument passed into C++ can be made into a **CConfig class** object and then be universally used in the **CFluidModel classes**.